Environment commands

 /environment/enableDirectPath

-This command switches on or off the virtual source coresponding to the direct path, which actually is not virtual, but the real one.
+This command switches on or off the virtual source coresponding to the direct path.
 Disabling it will produce silence at its output.
-This feature can be implemented in all environment models.
+This feature is only implemented by some models.

 Syntax